 Indeed, last year's Black Friday sale was massive, with more deal hunters joining the fray and - crucially - staying active for longer.
 And this year, with shoppers predicted to transition their shopping habits online even more so due to post-lockdown caution, we're expecting competition for deals to be fiercer than ever.

-We should have a better indication of how Black Friday shoppers will behave when the Amazon Prime Day 2020 sale is done, however we're expecting faster trigger fingers on lightning deals, as well as limited unit offers to sell out faster online.
+For the best Black Friday deals – and later on the best Cyber Monday deals, although that is less of a big deal – we're expecting faster trigger fingers on lightning deals, as well as limited unit offers to sell out faster online.

 Black Friday 2020: the T3 difference